holographicSol/pyportplexed/README.md

 Essentially PyPortPlexed spawns n daemonic I/O devices that process in parralel and communicate via ports.
 Instructions in, Results out.

-If you left Python for a while to find threads in another language you may come back home.

 PyPortPlexed very simply creates thread like objects that return results via porting to the n, that can be easily and simply placed directly into a variable made ready to use with just three lines of code in a Program that imports PyPortPlexed.